Mississippi State Auditor demands repayment of misspent welfare money - NewsBreak

 “Two years ago my office audited DHS,” said White.
 “After two years of work, we found tens of millions of dollars in misspending.
 Those findings have now been confirmed, this month, by an independent forensic audit commissioned by DHS.
 It’s time for the taxpayers to attempt to recover what we lost.”

-DHS’s forensic audit, which was conducted by an independent, outside CPA firm from Maryland, released its findings on October 1 .Accountant pleads guilty in Mississippi welfare embezzlement case, is working with prosecutors
+DHS’s forensic audit, which was conducted by an independent, outside CPA firm from Maryland, released its findings on October 1.

 “After our first DHS audit, I told the public we would have to consult with our federal partners at the Department of Health and Human Services before coming to final conclusions about who owed what money back,” said White.
 “Those partners were waiting for this forensic audit.
 Now that it’s complete, we are in a position to demand the illegally spent welfare funds be returned to the state.”